jevko/jevko-basic-highlighting-vscode/README.md

 ## Installation

-* To start using this extension with Visual Studio Code copy the folder that contains this repository into the `<user home>/.vscode/extensions` folder and restart Code.
+To start using this extension with Visual Studio Code copy the folder that contains this repository into the `<user home>/.vscode/extensions` folder and restart Code.

+Files with the .jevko extension now should have syntax highlighting.